tathan08/review-rater/README.md

 The easiest way to run this pipeline is in Google Colab:

 1. Upload `notebooks/00_colab_complete_pipeline.ipynb` to [Google Colab](https://colab.research.google.com/)
-2. Add your OpenAI API key to Colab secrets (🔑 icon in sidebar)
+2. Add your Gemini API key to Colab secrets (🔑 icon in sidebar)
 3. Run all cells - everything is pre-configured!

 ## 💻 **Local Setup (Mac/Windows/Linux)**